jvdbreggen/imagemodedemo/README.md

           Digest: sha256:7c46d6...... \
          Version: 10.0 (2025-07-21 16:04:36.100285429 UTC)

+The note below is for the old flow, I think I have it fixed.
 > [!NOTE]
 > I tried to do an upgrade and then with the homepage still on RHEL 9 to do a rollback and the update the homepage and deploy RHEL 10 again.
 This breaks SSH.